 - In 1853, Chief Tenaya of the Ahwahneechee died along with five other Yosemite Indians in a skirmish with Mono Lake Paiutes.

 - In 1855, James Mason Hutchings led the first tourist party into the Yosemite area.
 In this year, a total of 42 tourists visited Yosemite.
 One of these visitors, artist Thomas Ayres, published the first sketches of Yosemite Valley.
-The first published description of the Yosemite Valley appeared in Hutching’s “Mariposa Gazette.”
+Hutchings first published description of the Yosemite Valley appeared in the “Mariposa Gazette.”

 - In 1857, Galen Clark explored and publicized the Mariposa Grove of Giant Sequoias.